-Private wealth management is a hot field these days.
-Wealth managers at small boutique firms and big-name firms like Goldman Sachs help wealthy individuals, couples, families and small foundations to manage their assets and plan for the future.
-What distinguishes private wealth management from other forms of financial planning?
+Private wealth management is an investment advisory practice focused on serving the unique needs of wealthy individuals.
+The practice incorporates a wide range of services, including financial planning and investment management, to manage significant amounts of wealth in a comprehensive fashion.
+Private wealth managers at small boutique firms and big-name firms like Goldman Sachs help high-net-worth individuals, couples, families and small foundations to grow and protect their assets and plan for the future.
+So what distinguishes private wealth management from other financial services?
 Let’s take a closer look.

 What Private Wealth Managers Do

 Private wealth managers offer a variety of financial planning and investment advisory services.
 They provide these services specifically to affluent investors to help them manage their wealth and achieve their financial goals.
 Often, private wealth managers provide services that apply particularly to wealthy individuals and families.
 This may include setting up trusts and foundations, or managing planned giving to minimize the estate tax burden on heirs.
 Often, private wealth managers will coordinate with the client’s attorney and accountants to ensure an aligned, holistic approach.

 These financial professionals focus on comprehensively managing a person’s financial situation.
 As such, they can offer a wide range of services, including:

 When you begin working with a private wealth manager, you’ll likely meet to discuss your goals, both financial and personal.
 Your private wealth manager will also take a careful look at your entire financial life as it currently stands.
 Your private wealth manager will take all of this information into account for your financial plan and investment strategy.

 There is a lot of overlap between private wealth management and financial planning.
 Both financial services are focused on analyzing a person’s current financial situation and planning for the future.
 Private wealth management and financial planning both may cover areas like retirement planning, tax planning and estate planning.